In oriental cultures, the dragon is a symbol of nobility, eternal vitality, and cosmic strength.

 So, we mention this dragon to compare it with the Chinese one.

 The Ly dragon has a proboscis in front of its nose, like a bodhi leaf (Buddhist leaf).
-There are fangs in the middle, created by ivory inspiration.
-The traditional dragon of Vietnam elongated, gradually smaller towards the tail.
+It has fangs in the middle, created by ivory inspiration.
+The traditional dragon of Vietnam is elongated and gradually smaller towards the tail.

-Chinese dragons have horns like deer antlers with beards like catfish.
-There are thick eyebrows, thick scales like fish scales.
+Chinese dragons have horns like deer antlers and beards like catfish.
+They have thick eyebrows and thick scales like fish scales.
 The dragon of the Tong dynasty has a tail spreading like a fish’s tail.

 Chinese dragons are widely used in Vietnam, sometimes encroaching on Vietnamese traditional dragons.
-So, many people are confused and do not know exactly the shape of dragons originated from Vietnam.
+Many people are confused and do not know correctly which dragon shape originated in Vietnam.

 Meaning of dragon in spiritual life

 The dragon presents a figurative origin of the river.
-If you capture the bends of the river from above, it is completely the image of a dragon on Vietnamese paintings.
+If you capture the bends of the river from above, it is ultimately the image of a dragon in Vietnamese paintings.

 The thousand-year-old dragon symbol is also the image of the river.
-Since ancient times, when people need water, people pray to dragons.
-Dragons will spray water to provide a source of life for crops, and it can be a blessed god.
+Since ancient times, when people needed water, they prayed to dragons.
+Dragons will spray water to provide a source of life for crops and can be a blessed god.

-If you look for the sculptures of the communal houses, which contain the quintessence of sculpture art in the 17-19 century, you will encounter a series of dragon images attached to the people.
+If you look for the sculptures of the communal houses, which contain the quintessence of sculpture art in the 17th and 19th centuries, you will encounter a series of dragon images attached to the people.
 There is a dragon group in which the mother dragon is entwined with the baby dragon.
-Especially, there are scenes of village girls playing with dragons, stroking dragon beards, even riding dragons.
+There are scenes of village girls playing with dragons, stroking dragon beards, and even riding dragons.

 Meaning of dragons in feng shui